Elizabeth Arden is a major American cosmetics, skin care and fragrance company but is Elizabeth Arden cruelty-free or vegan-friendly?

 Is Elizabeth Arden Vegan?

 Since we would not consider Elizabeth Arden to be cruelty-free as their products are tested on animals when required by law, we also wouldn’t consider anything sold or manufactured by Elizabeth Arden to be vegan.

 Cruelty-Free Alternatives to Elizabeth Arden

 Looking to switch to cruelty-free brands?
-Here are some cruelty-free options that are similar to Elizabeth Arden:
+Here are some cruelty-free and vegan-friendly options that are similar to Elizabeth Arden:

 - Skyn Iceland – 100% Vegan!